Nemo64/dbal-rds-data/README.md

 It'll also be converted to dbal's `Doctrine\DBAL\Exception\ConnectionException` which existing application might already handle gracefully.
 But the most important thing is that you can catch and handle code `6000` specifically to better tell your user that the database is paused and will probably be available soon.

+### Parameters in prepared statements

+While [ExecuteStatement] does support parameters, it only supports named parameters.
+Question mark placeholders need to be emulated (which is funny because the `mysqli` driver only supports question mark placeholders and no named parameters).
+This is achieved by replacing `?` with `:1`, `:2` etc.
+The replacement algorithm will avoid replacing `?` within string literals but be aware that you shouldn't mix heavy string literals and question mark placeholders, just to be safe.

+### String literals

+Every driver has some form of connection aware literal string escape function.
+But because the rds-data api is connectionless, it doesn't have such a method (except for parameters of course).
+To emulate the escape feature, a check for none ASCII characters is performed.
+If the string is pure ASCII it'll just pass though `addslashes` and gets quotes.
+If it has more exotic characters it'll be base64 encoded to prevent any chance of multibyte sql injection attacks.
+This should work transparently in most situations but you should definitely avoid using the `literal` function and instead use parameter binding whenever possible.

 [rds-data]: https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html